Tsurai7/Uniclip/README.md

 # Uniclip

-### Uniclip is a university project, developed by [Tsurai7](https://github.com/Tsurai7) and [rudemaru](https://github.com/rudemaru), which provides functionality for shared clipboard on your devices.
+### Uniclip is a university project, which provides functionality for shared clipboard on your devices.

 ### TODO: